delacylab/Century_of_Suicide/README.md

 The three data sources used to generate the Suicide Trends and Archival Comparative Knowledgebase (STACK) used in the paper are:

-(1) U.S. cause-specific mortality rates from 1900-1968 were reported in the National Center for Health Statistics (NCHS) annual reports.
+(1) U.S. cause-specific mortality rates from 1900 to 1968 were reported in the National Center for Health Statistics (NCHS) annual reports.
 See https://www.cdc.gov/nchs/products/vsus.htm.

 (2) U.S. data for county-level cause-specific mortality rates, also known as the Multiple Cause of Death (MCOD) data, were obtained from NCHS for 1968-2021.
 These restricted data, stratified by age, sex, race, and year, were obtained by securing approval through a Data Use Agreement with NCHS.
 Investigators can apply for these data directly with NCHS (https://www.cdc.gov/nchs/nvss/nvss-restricted-data.htm).
 The CDC Public Use Data File Documentation (https://www.cdc.gov/nchs/nvss/mortality_public_use_data.htm) provides instructions for parsing the raw MCOD data files.